Skinimalism: Get Started Simplifying Your Routine

 - What physical properties do we want?
 Thick, thin, liquid, gel, opaque, transparent…

-This isn't universally true for all ingredients and products, some do need special chemicals or physical properties in order to be delivered properly.
-However, for the vast majority of ingredients, the physical properties of the product should be viewed separately.
+This isn't universally true, however, for the vast majority, the physical properties of the product should be viewed separately.
 The key to effectiveness is that the concentration of the ingredient used matches what was used in the clinical studies.

 Single Function vs Multifunction Products

-Please let me know if you can figure out the actual difference between an essence, a serum, and an ampoule.
-From where I see it, they could all be identical, with the only difference being consistency/texture.
+Don't be tricked into thinking you need 14 different serums, ampoules, and essences.
+Take a structured and mindful approach to shopping.
+The ingredient activity levels could all be identical, with the only difference being consistency and texture.
 That said, consumer preference and user experiences do matter a lot.
 That's why you can find glycolic acid toners, serums, lotions, and creams.

-Exfoliating is necessary, but whether you gently use a mechanical method (washcloth or commercial scrub) or chemical (any sort of acid product: cream, lotion, serum, toner…) is another personal choice.
+Exfoliating is necessary, but whether you gently use a mechanical method (washcloth, konjac sponge, face scrub) or chemical (any sort of acid product) is another personal choice.
+Gently exfoliating is important for skin barrier health.

 Moisture and hydration are linked but not the same thing.
 Moisturization and skin barrier support are created by emollients.
-Hydration occurs from using humectants.
+Hydration occurs from using humectants like hyaluronic acid.
 Most Creams and lotions contain some of both.
+Be sure to moisturize and hydrate properly, especially if in a dry climate or if you have very dry skin.
+We Love face oils because the skin allows oil-soluble active ingredients to penetrate well.

 The air quotes are because skincare products are cosmetics, and they cannot and should not be thought of as treatment in the medical sense.
 They are not drugs.
 However, people tend to seek solutions for many categories of skin concerns and an almost infinite number of ingredients promise success.
 Some common examples: